The Future of Heating

-The 2025 ban on gas boilers in new builds which was announced in the Chancellor’s Spring Statement may have caused concern for some, but the widespread adoption of renewable energy technology opens up a new conversation around how we might heat our homes in the future.
+The 2025 ban on gas boilers in new builds has opened up a new conversation around how we might heat our homes.

 Using underfloor heating can prove to be more energy effective in heating a room – whereby a large radiant floor surface area heats the space above it – than using convected heat provided by radiators which draws cold air across the floor before heating it.
 Using underfloor heating also enables designers to configure rooms to embrace features including floor-to-ceiling windows, allowing more light to flood into an internal space.